maxschremser/maxschremser.github.io/_posts/2016-05-04-Fun-with-Jms.md

 and process them in their order.
 The JmsClient sends messages using Spring's JmsTemplate helper class to send messages to the queue.

+- Change into the **client** directory and create a java package directory.
+{% highlight bash %}
+cd server
+mkdir -p src/main/java/com/schremser/spring/jms/client
+{% endhighlight %}
+In this case **com.schremser.spring.jms.client** is the package name for the **JmsClient** class.
+The *@Configuration* **JndiConfiguration** is *@Autowired* to the Spring Boot Application, just as in the server module.

+- Create a new **build.gradle** file, declaring module **core** as a dependency and adding the *application* plugin with main class *JmsClient*.
+Change gradle's standardInput property for the run task to be able to read the messages from standard input.
+ {% gist maxschremser/2c62e8970311f5a60d1979089c71cbdb %}

+- The **JmsClient** class starts the beans of the spring context in order to *run()*.
+The client uses the **JmsTemplate** helper class from the spring framework.
+The connectionFactory needs a **default.properties** file to lookup the JNDI Object.
+So let's create *default.properties* file first:
+{% highlight bash %}
+cd client
+mkdir -p src/main/resources
+{% endhighlight %}
+Within the *resources* directory create a **default.properties** file.
+{% gist maxschremser/09e6f3475f5f700f9c17784fd558f024 %}

+- The **JmsClient** class.
 {% gist maxschremser/2c3411160dbd16f3385a53b27cf61a1e %}